index

 On an individual level, there are several actions you can take that will keep you from contributing to water pollution.
 When taking care of your lawn, make sure the products you use don’t have harmful pesticides or other pollutants.
 Clean up after your pets since animal waste contains pathogens and chemicals that seep into the water system.
 And when you’re disposing of household chemicals, like antifreeze, expired prescription drugs and used oil, do so at appropriate facilities like a recycling center or service station – don’t pour them down the drain or flush them.

 Of course, just because you’re doing the right thing doesn’t mean you can count on others to do the same.
-To protect yourself, your family and your peace of mind, you can buy a King Water Filtration system for your home.
-King Water has filtration systems that will protect your family from common pollutants, including volatile organic compounds (VOCs), heavy metals, pharmaceutical residuals and many more.
+To protect yourself, your family and your peace of mind, you can buy a Freedom Water Systems' system for your home.
+Freedom Water Systems has filtration systems that will protect your family from common pollutants, including volatile organic compounds (VOCs), heavy metals, pharmaceutical residuals and many more.
 Our filtration systems range from under-the-sink units to bigger units that will filter water for all faucets.

 Whether you use municipal systems or well water, we’ve got you covered.
 And with no filters to change, no materials to add and a 10-year limited warranty, it’s one less thing to worry about.

 As another National Water Quality Month passes by, we hope that you can use some of the tips we’ve passed along to improve your home’s water quality.
-Clean, high-quality water is essential, and we at King Water Filtration want to support consumers in their pursuit of clean water for themselves and their families.
+Clean, high-quality water is essential, and we at Freedom Water Systems want to support consumers in their pursuit of clean water for themselves and their families.